rydmike/squircle_study/README.md

 With the Flutter **squircle_study** app in this repo used for this study, you can cross compare any two selected shapes at different sizes and curvature, with or without border.

 In the Flutter GitHub repo, the [issue #91523](https://github.com/flutter/flutter/issues/91523) is used to track the implementation of an iOS matching continuously rounded rectangle.
+It is also stated in Flutter [issue #13914](https://github.com/flutter/flutter/issues/13914) from January 5, 2018, that Flutter Cupertino button should use squricle as its shape and not a circular rounded rectangle.

 ## Summary of Findings